Adham011/Course-Recommender-System/readme.md

 learning models and find one with the best performance in off-line evaluations.

-## Your Tasks
+## Workflow

-Your tasks in this project are summarized in the following workflow, and you will be guided through them in hands-on labs.
+In this project tasks are summarized in the following workflow

 ![Workflow](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-ML321EN-SkillsNetwork/labs/module_1/images/workflow.png)

-More specifically, you will undertake the tasks of:
+More specifically, I undertook the tasks of:

 - Collecting and understanding data
 - Performing exploratory data analysis on online course enrollments